Aban Offshore Ltd.

 Your Company hereby affirms that no Director/employee has been denied access to theChairman of the Audit Committee and that no complaints were received during the year.

-The whistle blower policy has been hosted in the Company's website under theweblink" http://abanoffshore . com/pdf/whistleblowerpolicy.pdf.
+The whistle blower policy has been hosted in the Company's website under theweblink" http://abanoffshore . com/pdf/whistleblowerpolicy.pdf

 The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of women at workplace (Prevention prohibition and Redressal)Act 2013.
 Internal Complaints Committee (ICC) has been set up to redress complaintsreceived regarding sexual harassment.
 All employees (permanent contractual temporarytrainees) are covered under this policy.
-No complaints were received during the year2016-17.
+No complaints were received during the year2017-18.

-M/s P.Murali & Co Chartered Accountants Hyderabad are being recommended forappointment as Statutory Auditors to hold office till the conclusion of the 32nd AnnualGeneral Meeting.
+M/s.
+P.Murali & Co Chartered Accountants are being recommended for appointment asStatutory Auditors to hold office till the conclusion of the 36th Annual General Meeting.

-The Audit Committee and the Board of recommended the appointment of M/s.P.Murali & Co Chartered Accountants as the Statutory Auditors for the financial year 2017-18.
-Thenecessary resolution is being placed before the shareholdersfor approval.
+The Audit Committee and the Board of Directors have recommended the appointment of M/s.P.Murali & Co.
+Chartered Accountants as the Statutory Auditors from the financialyear 2018-19 to 2021-22.
+The necessary resolution is being placed before the shareholdersfor approval.

-In line with the requirements of Accounting Standards Rules 2006 of the Institute ofChartered Accountants of India your Company has made additional disclosures in respect ofthe financial reporting of interests in the joint venture in the notes on accounts.
+In line with the requirements of Accounting Standards Rules 2006 of the Institute ofChartered Accountants of India your Company has made additional disclosures in respect ofthe financial reporting of interests in joint venture in the notes on accounts.

-In accordance with provision to Section 136(1) of the Companies Act 2013 theDirectors' Report is being sent to all shareholders excluding the statement prescribedunder Rule 5(1) 5(2) and 5(3) of the Companies (Appointment and from the Auditors of thecompany has been Remuneration of Managerial Personnel) Rules 2014.
-The said statement isavailable for inspection by the Members at the Registered office the Company duringthe date of the Annual General Meeting.
+In accordance with provision to Section 136(1) of the Companies Act 2013 theDirectors' Report is being sent to all shareholders excluding the statement prescribedunder Rule 5(1) 5(2) and 5(3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014.
+The said statement is available for inspection by theMembers at the registered office of the Company during office hours till the date of theAnnual General Meeting.

-32. The particulars prescribed under Section 134 (3)(m) of the Companies Act 2013 readwith Rule 8(3)(A) (B) & (C) of the Companies (Accounts) Rules 2014
+32. The particulars prescribed under section 134 (3)(m) of the Companies Act 2013 readwith Rule (3)(a) (b) & (c) of the Companies (Accounts) Rules 2014

 (A) Conservation of Energy